SukwonYun/sukwon.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: M.S. student in Industrial & Systems Engineering
+subtitle: M.S. in Industrial & Systems Engineering

 profile:
   align: right